formester/formester-site/content/blog/how-to-use-entertainment-quizzes-for-website-engagement-lead-generation.md

 The term [Quiz is so heavily coined in the Academic World](/blog/how-to-create-a-quiz-in-google-forms-the-only-guide-you%E2%80%99ll-need-in-2023-1/);

-Upon encountering this meme, we couldn't help but relate to the heavy association of the term Quiz with academic stress.
+Upon encountering this meme, we couldn't help but relate to the **heavy association of the term Quiz with academic stress**.
 It seems to trigger memories of countless academic quizzes and evoke a not-so-happy feeling.

 That said, today's blog is here to challenge this perception and introduce you to an exciting aspect of Online Quizzes – Entertainment Quizzes!